NolanTan/Capstone/README.md

     improve read and write performance.

     This project aims to create a web application to educate users on LSM-trees.

+    This project employs the MERN stack and uses Jest for testing.

 ## Dependencies
     If this is your first time running the program, read the following: